basho/riak_test/README.md

 this sandbox get populated to begin with?

 You'll create another directory that will contain full builds of different version of Riak for your platform.
-Typicallly this directory has been `~/test-releases`.
+Typically this directory has been `~/test-releases`.
 The `dev/` directory from each of these releases will be copied into the sandbox (`/tmp/rt`).
 There are helper scripts in `bin/` which will